atomisticnet/aenet-lammps/README.rst

 If you make use of the aenet-LAMMPS interface, please cite the following reference:

 M.S.
-Chen, T. Morawietz, T.E.
-Markland, N. Artrith, AENET-LAMMPS and AENET-TINKER: Interfaces for Accurate and Efficient Molecular Dynamics Simulations with Machine Learning Potentials, in preparation (2020).
+Chen, T. Morawietz, H. Mori, T.E.
+Markland, and N. Artrith, AENET-LAMMPS and AENET-TINKER: Interfaces for Accurate and Efficient Molecular Dynamics Simulations with Machine Learning Potentials, (2021):  https://arxiv.org/abs/2107.11311.

 The database can be obtained from the Materials Cloud repository, DOI: https://doi.org/10.24435/materialscloud:dx-ct